+6. Evaluation

-6. Evaluation to monitor and improve the quality and impact of governance
+Regular evaluation to monitor and improve the quality and impact of governance.

-The governing body carries out regular reviews to ensure it contains an appropriate range of skills.
+The governing body carries out regular reviews, closely aligned to the school's strategic plan to ensure it has and builds on knowledge and an appropriate range of skills.
 The Continuous Professional Development programme for governors has been identified as a strength in its external review and this equips governors with a high level of expertise.
+Training on Keeping children safe in education, including keeping pupils safe on line in education is integral to the induction process and is revisited regularly.
 The contribution and impact of governance is part of the self-evaluation of the school's effectiveness.